bacadra/pulsar-navigation-panel/README.md

 * `navigation-panel:fold-all-errors`: fold as table, but only headers with category `error`,
 * `navigation-panel:unfold`: unfold current section,
 * `navigation-panel:unfold-all`: unfold all sections.

-## Collapse tree

-Elements of the header tree can be collapsed.
-This can improve workflow or document clarity.
-A single heading can be expanded or collapsed using the arrow to its left, while there are also methods to change the expansion globally:

-* `navigation-panel:collapse-to-current`: collapse all headers, but uncollapse active tree,
-* `navigation-panel:collapse-all`: collapse all headers,
-* `navigation-panel:uncollapse-all`: uncollapse all headers.

-You may also be interested in the `autoCollapse` option, which will automatically expand only the active tree elements, while collapsing the rest.
-You can toggle setting by command also.

-* `navigation-panel:autocollapse-toggle`: toggle state of autocollapse setting.

 ## regex testing